hrissan/dtls/README.md

 * Protect against handshake disruption by off-path attacker.
 If client or server receive unencrypted alert during handshake, we should mostly ignore it.

-* Do not allow SeqNum to go over minumum of 2^48 (limit of format/records.go) and ciphersuite limit.
-If `limit/2` is reached on send half, start KeyUpdate.
-If `limit/2` is reached on receiving side, send KeyUpdateRequest.
-This can happen because we count packets that fail deprotection, and they could be from an attacker.

 * Use rope for all variable memory chunks